daemon-labs-io/docker-terraform-aws/README.md

 ### Add Terraform to Docker Compose

-Open the `docker-compose.yaml` file and append the following:
+Open the `docker-compose.yaml` file and under `services` append the following:

 ```yaml
   terraform: